 - draft strategies;

 - development plans and other strategic frameworks;

 - environmental assessments;

-- · monitoring planning applications; and
+- monitoring planning applications; and

 - reporting on environmental performance.

-On the individual development level, the Environment Agency is a statutory consultee for all developments in Flood Zones 2 and 3.
-The Environment Agency is consulted for expert technical advice on around 50 higher-risk planning applications and pre-planning enquiries in York per annum, and any developer wishing to develop a site in Flood Zones 2 or 3, or greater than 1 hectare in Flood Zone 1, should contact the Environment Agency to determine the precise requirements of a FRA.
+On the individual development level, the Environment Agency is a statutory consultee for all developments in Flood Zones 2 and 3, unless covered by Environment Agency Standing Advice.
+The Environment Agency is consulted for expert technical advice on around 50 higher-risk planning applications and pre-planning enquiries in York per annum, and any developer wishing to develop a site in Flood Zones 2 or 3 should contact the Environment Agency to determine the precise requirements of a FRA.